 Armodafinil is a slightly stronger derivative of Modafinil that promotes wakefulness and alertness with effects that are thought to last longer.
-Considered a “smart drug” it is sometimes used as an off-label as a cognitive enhancer to promote a boost in mental performance, focus and the ability to stay productive.
+Also considered a “smart drug” it is sometimes used as an off-label cognitive enhancer to additionally promote a boost in mental performance, focus and the ability to stay productive.

 What is Armodafinil (Nuvigil)?

 Armodafinil is a wakefulness-promoting Nootropic smart drug that is sold as a prescription medication under the brand names Nuvigil and Waklert.

 This drug was approved by the Food and Drug Administration (FDA) in 2007 as a schedule IV prescription drug used to treat chronic daytime fatigue for people suffering from shift work disorder, narcolepsy and other sleeping disorders.

 Armodafinil is also commonly used off-label, even by healthy individuals, observed to promote a long-lasting, natural sense of physical and mental energy and alertness that leads to overall enhanced mental performance.

 By promoting wakefulness, users of this drug say they experience an increased ability to focus on tasks at hand, the ability to concentrate is improved and they can function at a more productive, enjoyable level.

 Armodafinil is part of a class of eugeroic drugs originally developed in the 1970s which additionally includes Modafinil and the legal alternative eugeroic that does not require a prescription, Adrafinil.

 Eugeroics, from the Greek word “good arousal”, are a class of stimulants that promote wakefulness and alert mental states but are considered to lack the adverse side effects that are typical to stimulants.